Try Before You Die: Advice That Stopped Me Committing Suicide

 Each time that I was close to following through, one thought kept coming to mind.
 It was so poignant that I couldn’t shake it.

-“My suicide won’t end the pain; it would just pass it on.”
+“Suicide doesn’t end the pain; it just passes it on.”

 If I were to die, my pain would be over, but yours would begin.
 You would inherit my sadness.
 You would be left wondering why.
 Suffering in my stead.
 I put myself in your shoes.
 I imagined you discovering my body.
 I imagined what you would think.